 We all like to be listened to, and when the child who stammers has their parent’s full attention they will probably feel calmer and able to speak more fluently.
 They also need to see that this has to fit in with the rest of the demands of family life.

 Children and young people who stammer want to be given the same opportunities and choices as everyone else.
 They want to be invited to take part in school and social activities.
-Parents and teachers sometimes assume that because a child has a speech impediment they won’t want to join in activities that involve speaking, but some children find that they don’t stammer when they sing or act, so it’s important they are given the chance to participate in activities that they’ll enjoy and that will build their confidence.
+Parents and teachers sometimes assume that because a child has a speech impediment they won’t want to join in activities that involve speaking, but it’s important they are given the chance to participate in activities that they’ll enjoy and that will build their confidence.

 Some children take a while to get their words out and there can be long silences while they’re trying to speak.
 It’s important to maintain eye contact and to really listen to the child, rather than act like you are listening.

 Children who stammer may become very sensitised to our response, and they can see form our facial expressions if we’re bored, impatient or embarrassed.
 When they know we are listening they will feel more accepted and less pressurised.